Change to Spouse Federal Hiring Preference Awaits Clarification

 Federal hiring officials are working to clarify whether a military spouse hiring preference change included in a 2016 law is retroactive, a question that could change eligibility for thousands of potential applicants.

 The hiring measure, known as PPP-S, allows military spouse dependents to receive preference when applying for a Defense Department federal job after a permanent change-of-station move.

-In the past, the preference rule was capped at two years after the report date on the military member's orders to the new location.
-However, a measure included in the 2016 National Defense Authorization Act removed the cap, instead leaving no timeline for the one-time use of the preference.
+In the past, the preference rule was capped at two years after the date on which the military member's orders to the new location were processed.
+However, a measure included in the 2017 National Defense Authorization Act removed the cap, instead leaving no timeline for the one-time use of the preference.

 But the law does not state whether the change is retroactive to any time before the bill was signed in December.
 That has opened the rule to inconsistent interpretation by hiring managers.

 For example, at Nellis Air Force Base in Nevada, a military spouse reported being permitted to reapply for the preference early this year after her two years expired.
 But at Fort Rucker in Alabama, an Army spouse, who asked not to be named, was told that the change is not retroactive because the law does not explicitly state that it should be.

 "Your PPP eligibility expired in August 2016," she was told in an email from the base's civilian personnel advisory center (CPAC).
 "There is no provision in the current NDAA to allow for post-dating your eligibility.
 PPP eligibility from December 23, 2016, will have no two-year expiration date for an excepted appointment."

 Allowing the rule to be retroactive would open use of the preference to every military spouse who has moved but not yet used the preference to gain employment through the Pentagon.